weltspiegel-cottbus/mod_cookie_consent/README.md

 #### How It Works

-When you run `pnpm release:minor` (or patch/major):
+When you run `npm run release:minor` (or patch/major):
 1. **Changelogen** creates the GitHub release with changelog
 2. **GitHub Actions** triggers automatically on release creation
-3. **Workflow** builds the ZIP and attaches it to the release
+3. **Workflow** builds minified assets, creates the ZIP, and attaches it to the release

 The workflow:
 1. Checks out the code
+2. Sets up Node.js LTS with npm caching
-2. Installs dependencies with pnpm
+3. Installs dependencies with `npm ci`
+4. Minifies JS and CSS assets
-3. Builds the installable ZIP package
+5. Creates the installable ZIP package (with only minified assets)
-4. Uploads the ZIP to the release created by changelogen
+6. Uploads the ZIP to the release created by changelogen

 No manual intervention needed - just run the release command!